 Turn the heat off the skillet and add the other half of the beer.
 Swirl it around, then pour it into the slow cooker with any beef bits and spices from the bottom of the skillet.

 Now, the rest of the time is down time.
-I actually cooked this overnight because I was making this for a lunch, but cook time will be 8-10 hours on low, 6 hours on high (maybe 4 depending on the size of your meat), but that'd be pushing it.
+I actually cooked this overnight because I was making this for a lunch, but cook time will be 8-10 hours on low, 6 hours on high (maybe 4 depending on the size of your meat).
 Using low heat will yield more juicy tender meat, so I'd go for that if you have the time.

 When the meat is cooked, it'll have released most of its liquid and shrunk considerably.

 Use your fingers or forks to shred the meat into bite-sized pieces.
-If it doesn't shred SUPER easily cook it longer with the drippings.
+The meat should be fall-apart tender.

 When you're ready to eat, reheat the drippings in a skillet, small pot, or even in the microwave, and warm the beef in the slow cooker on Low or Warm setting.

 Then eat!
-Extra drippings for drizzling, tortillas or rice (this is my favorite red rice), lime and cilantro for sure.
-We added salsa and guac, but honestly the beef alone with some lime juice is fantastic, no extras necessary.
+Extra reserved beef drippings (we basically made a Mexican au jus, thank you very much) for drizzling, tortillas or rice (this is my favorite Mexican red rice), lime and cilantro for sure.
+We added salsa and guacamole, but honestly the beef alone with some lime juice is fantastic, no extras necessary.

 Delicious, tender beef slow cooked with beer and Mexican spices for the absolute best shredded beef.